 200-level and beyond

 A variety of courses in Computer Science are available after the first year.
-These cover topics essential for building innovative systems, such as algorithms, software engineering, data communications and networking, database systems, computer forensics, artificial intelligence, data and network security, microprocessor systems, computer graphics, wireless security, computer vision, and augmented reality.
+These cover topics essential for building innovative systems, such as algorithms, software engineering, data communications and networking, database systems, artificial intelligence, data and network security, microprocessor systems, computer graphics, wireless security, and computer vision.

 As part of the Bachelor of Science students can also choose courses from other Science subjects and non-Science subjects.

 There is a strong demand for graduates who are qualified in Computer Science, particularly those who combine technical skills with good communication skills and teamwork ability.
 Canterbury's leading-edge IT sector is facing a shortage of qualified graduates, meaning that UC-qualified Computer Science graduates are in high demand.

 Many employment opportunities exist with organisations that run large computer-based systems, such as finance companies, airline industries, government departments, state-owned enterprises, consulting companies, and computer organisations themselves.
 Work with these organisations often involves international travel opportunities.
 Many of our students start up their own software companies, and end up being employers rather than employees.

 Apart from a professional career in computing, a degree in Computer Science can be used as a good basis for a career in the many areas in which computer systems are applied.
 Graduates are employed in fields including education, computer forensics, embedded systems and computer graphics, and in a variety of positions including software engineer, programmer, analyst, computer consultant, webmaster, internet developer, GIS analyst, games developer and computing tutor.

 Find out more about what you can do with a degree in Computer Science.

 2nd and 3rd Floors, Erskine building - see campus maps